TheTalentCat/website/_posts/2020/February/2020-02-22-Syllogisms are the basic martial arts for your mind.md

 Here's an example of a syllogism.

 **Bananas are healthy food.
 Many people love bananas.
-Therefore, many people love some healthy food**
+Therefore, many people love some healthy food.**

 >
 - PP = Bananas (MT) are healthy food.